Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

   * Darcy problem, **Je n'ai pas la ressource**
   * Terzaghi poromechanical model. **A faire**

+One can also refer to the tutorial from *[Lavigne et al., 2023](https://doi.org/10.1016/j.jmbbm.2023.105902)*.
+Please cite this work if you use codes from this workshop that can be related to this tutorial.

 ## Creating a virtual workspace

 To set an interactive working directory, respectively using Docker and FEniCSx, the following commands can be used: